tkdeshan/tkdeshan/README.md

   <tr>
     <td colspan=12 align="justify">
       <p>
-        I am a creative and well-organized individual with a strong passion for coding and technology.
-I have a background in both electronics and programming.
+       I am a creative and well-organized individual with a strong passion for coding and technology, possessing backgrounds in both electronics and programming.
 Currently, I am serving as a Software Engineer Intern, gaining hands-on experience in the MERN stack.
 Additionally, I am acquiring proficiency in AWS, Git, GitHub, and other key areas.
-I am committed to continuous learning, staying updated on industry trends, and am always eager to apply my skills to solve real-world problems around me.
+I am committed to continuous learning, staying updated on industry trends, and am always eager to apply my skills to solve real-world problems.
       </p>
       <p>
-        All of my projects are available at <a href="https://tkdeshan.github.io/my_portfolio/">https://tkdeshan.github.io/my_portfolio/</a>
+        View my portfolio website <a href="https://tkdeshan.github.io/my_portfolio/">click</a>
       </p>
       <p>
         Reach me at <a href="mailto:tkdeshan1103@gmail.com">tkdeshan1103@gmail.com</a>